DNadas98/fullstack-dev-portfolio/README.md

 - Set up and start the database
 - `npm start` or `node dist/main`
 - See `package.json` for test, lint and other commands
+- Import and use the included Postman collection to test endpoints

 #### Database
 - Option 1: Start the dockerized database using `docker compose up -d`